toshimaru/nyan/README.md

 - swapoff
 - vim

-You can see available color themes with the command:
+You can list and preview available color themes with the command:

 ```
 $ nyan --list-themes